Thursday, May 7, 2026

 JM3.
 The supernatural Resurrection Hypothesis is correct.

 Premise (JM1) is false because there are alternative supernatural hypotheses besides the Resurrection Hypothesis that explain the empty tomb.
 For example, McDowell does not mention or evaluate the Demonic Hypothesis.
-Later in this post, I will discuss another supernatural hypothesis that would also explain the empty tomb.
+In a later post, I will discuss another supernatural hypothesis that would also explain the empty tomb.

-Josh McDowell's diagram of the logical possibilities is clearly mistaken because it fails to take into account the fact that there are other supernatural hypotheses about Jesus' final fate that explain the empty tomb besides the Christian Hypothesis (or the Resurrection Hypothesis).
+Josh McDowell's diagram of the logical possibilities is clearly mistaken because it fails to take into account the fact that there are other supernatural hypotheses about Jesus' final fate that explain the empty tomb besides the Resurrection Hypothesis.

 McDowell's case for the resurrection is based on an Either/Or fallacy.
 Premise (JM1), in the above summary of McDowell's reasoning, asserts a False Dilemma.